Community Events & Annual Programs

 Community Awareness Academy

 Thank you for your interest in the Placer County Sheriff’s Office Community Awareness Academy.
-The Spring 2019 academy is currently full.
-If you would like to be added to this year’s wait-list you can email CSO Shannon Scofield at firstname.lastname@example.org.
-Our next academy will be in spring 2020.
+The Spring 2020 academy is currently full.
+Please check back for next year’s academy February, 2021.

 We hope that by attending this academy you will be provided a greater awareness and understanding of law enforcement’s role in the community, and benefit from learning about our office’s functions, policies and procedures.